 We live in an age of love that has overcome judgment.
 So if we want to hold onto God, do we need to forget about God's judgment or downplay it?
 I mean, isn't judgment old testament stuff?
 Doesn't Jesus say it's wrong to judge?

 It can be hard to understand an all-knowing, all-powerful, all-loving God.
-It's hard to grasp and wrap our minds around the idea that God knew Adam and Eve would sin in the garden and still allowed it.
+How do we wrap our minds around the idea that God knew Adam and Eve would sin in the Garden and still allowed it?